Imperial German Army: Command

 The commander of the Imperial German Army, less the Bavarian contingent, was the Kaiser.
 He was assisted by a Military Cabinet and exercised control through the Prussian Ministry of War and the Great General Staff.
-The Chief of the General Staff became the Kaiser's main military advisor and the most powerful military figure in the Empire.
-Bavaria kept its own Ministry of War and General Staff, but coordinated planning with the Prussian Great General Staff.
-Saxony also maintained its own Ministry of War and the Ministry of War of Württemberg also continued to exist.
+The Chief of the General Staff became the Kaiser's main military adviser and the most powerful military figure in the empire.
+Bavaria kept its own Ministry of War and General Staff, but coordinated planning with the Prussian General Staff.
+Saxony also maintained its own Ministry of War and General Staff, and the Ministry of War of Württemberg and General Staff also continued to exist.

 The command of the Prussian Army had been reformed in the wake of the defeats suffered by Prussia in the Napoleonic Wars.
-Rather than rely primarily on the martial skills of the individual members of the German nobility, who dominated the military profession, the Prussian Army instituted changes to ensure excellence in leadership, organization and planning.
-The General Staff system, which sought to institutionalize military excellence, was the main result.
-It sought to identify military talent at the lower levels and develop it thoroughly through academic training and practical experience on division, corps and higher staffs, up to the Great General Staff, the senior planning body of the army.
-It provided planning and organizational work during peacetime and wartime.
+Rather than rely primarily on the martial skills of the individual members of the German nobility, who dominated the military profession, the Prussian Army instituted changes to ensure excellence in leadership, organisation, and planning.
+The General Staff system, which sought to institutionalise military excellence, was the main result.
+It sought to identify military talent at the lower levels and develop it thoroughly through academic training and practical experience on division, corps, and higher staffs, up to the Great General Staff, the senior planning body of the army.
+It provided planning and organisational work during peacetime and wartime.
 The Prussian General Staff, proven in battle in the Wars of Unification, became the German General Staff upon the formation of the German Empire, given Prussia's leading role in the German Army.